sitedata/checklyhq.com/site/content/guides/e2e-monitoring.md

 ---
 title: End-to-End Monitoring
+description: >-
+  End-to-End monitoring uses headless browser automation tools like Puppeteer and Playwright to continuously test your website's key user flows.
+This article summarises the most important points on this topic and gets you up and running in 10 minutes.
 ---

-# End-to-End Monitoring

-_End-to-End monitoring_ uses headless browser automation tools like Puppeteer and Playwright to continuously test your website's key user flows.
-This article summarises the most important points on this topic and gets you up and running in 10 minutes.

 ## Headless browser testing